ChanceDurr/DS-Unit-3-Sprint-1-Software-Engineering/SC/SE31-SprintChallenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+Well, I have not ever done code reviews before, so this question is a little tough to answer.
+I imagine the most important part of code review is to check if someones code is reproducible, easy to maintain, and move from place to place.
+If I was to code review for someone I would probably look for ways to make their code more efficent and less cluttered.
+For example, say they are doing something with 3 nested for loops when I know that there is a function for that, I'll let them know.
+I hope someone would do the same thing for me.
+Containers could help us improve the situation by getting rid of as many variables as possible.
+For example, just because the code runs on one operating system doesn't mean that it runs on all.
+It will also help if someone else is running a different version of a package then you are.
+With containers everybody is on all of the same things.

 ### Part 8 - Turn it in!

 Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`),